Overview

 Either party may terminate the investment management agreement at any time.
 Upon termination, GPM’s management

-fees will be charged through the end of the month in which the termination occurred.
-Client will receive a refund for any
+fees will be charged through the end of the quarter in which the termination occurred.
+Client can cancel the agreement

-with no charge.
-GPM can cancel the agreement upon 30 days written notice.
-The agreement cannot be assigned without
+within five days of the date of entering into the agreement with no charge.
+GPM can cancel the agreement upon 30 days

-prior agreement of both parties.
+written notice.
+The agreement cannot be assigned without prior agreement of both parties.

 In addition to the portfolio management services described above, GPM may perform various consulting services from